 necessary for the conduct of any legal proceedings arising in connection with the Contract;

-made by the Commonwealth, a Minister or the Parliament, in accordance with statutory or portfolio duties or functions or for public accountability reasons, including following a request by the Parliament, a parliamentary committee or a Minister; or
+made by the Commonwealth, a Minister or Parliament in accordance with statutory or portfolio duties or functions, or for public accountability reasons, including following a request by Parliament, a parliamentary committee or a Minister; or

 to any of the following persons:

-a legal adviser, insurer, financier, auditor or accountant of a party to the extent required to enable the recipient to perform that role;
+a legal adviser, insurer, financier, auditor or accountant of a party to the extent required to enable them to perform those roles;

 a Related Body Corporate for internal management purposes;

-any Commonwealth Personnel who need to know the information in order to undertake their duties or functions; and
+any Commonwealth Personnel who needs to know the information in order to undertake their duties or functions; and

 an employee, officer or agent of the Contractor who needs to know the information to enable the Contractor to perform its obligations under the Contract.

-The Contractor shall not, in marking information supplied to the Commonwealth, misuse the term ‘Confidential Information’ or equivalent terms.
+The Contractor shall not, in marking information supplied to the Commonwealth, misuse the term “Confidential Information” or equivalent terms.

-Subject to clause 11.3.6, the Contractor shall return to the Commonwealth or destroy, all documents in its possession, power or control which contain any Confidential Information of the Commonwealth, if the Confidential Information is no longer required for the purposes of the Contract.
+Subject to clause 11.3.6, the Contractor shall deliver to the Commonwealth as required by the Commonwealth, all documents in its possession, power or control which contain or relate to any information that is Confidential Information of the Commonwealth on the earlier of:

+the date specified in a notice given by the Commonwealth (acting reasonably); and

+the time the documents and other material are no longer required for the purposes of the Contract.

+The Contractor may retain, and will not be required to return or destroy, any documents containing or relating to Confidential Information of the Commonwealth, where such documents are:

-The Contractor may retain Confidential Information of the Commonwealth in its records, if retention is required to comply with any legal, professional or insurance obligations or where it is not reasonably practicable to destroy the records included in routine electronic backups.
+retained in order to comply with any legal, professional or insurance obligations; or

+stored in electronic backups or records that are produced in the normal course where it is not reasonably practicable to destroy such backups or records.

-If the Contractor is aware that documents containing the Confidential Information of the Commonwealth are beyond its possession or control, then the Contractor shall provide full particulars of the whereabouts of the documents containing the Confidential Information, and the identity of the person in whose custody or control they lie.
+If the Commonwealth gives a notice under clause 11.3.5a and the Contractor has placed or is aware that documents containing the Confidential Information of the Commonwealth are beyond its possession or control, the Contractor shall provide full particulars of the whereabouts of the documents containing the Confidential Information, and the identity of the person in whose custody or control they lie.

+Subject to clause 11.3.6, the Contractor, when directed by the Commonwealth in writing, agrees to destroy any document in its possession, power or control which contain or relate to any Confidential Information of the Commonwealth.

-Retention, return or destruction of the documents referred to in this clause 11.2.2 does not release the Contractor from its obligations under the Contract.
+Return or destruction of the documents referred to in this clause 11.3.3b does not release the Contractor from its obligations under the Contract.

 Assignment and Novation (Core)

-Neither party may, without the written consent of the other, assign in whole or in part, its rights under the Contract or novate its rights and obligations under the Contract.
+Neither party may, without the written consent of the other, assign its rights under the Contract or novate its rights or obligations under the Contract.

 If the Contractor proposes to enter into any arrangement which will require the novation of the Contract, it shall notify and seek the consent of the Commonwealth Representative within a reasonable period prior to the proposed novation.